wagtail/wagtail/docs/getting_started/tutorial.md

     ]
 ```

-In the model above, we import `index` as this makes the model searchable.
-You can then list fields that you want to be searchable for the user.
+In the model above, you import `index` as this makes the model searchable.
+You then list fields that you want to be searchable for the user.

-Another model change; time for a database migration:
+You have to migrate your database again because of the new changes in your `models.py` file:

 ```sh
 python manage.py makemigrations
 python manage.py migrate
 ```

 Create a new template file at the location `blog/templates/blog/blog_page.html`.
-Now add the following content to your newly created `blog_page.html` file:
+Now add the following content to your `blog_page.html` file:

 ```html+django
 {% extends "base.html" %}